 Truth be told, healthcare in the US has experienced some improvements in the last decade.
 However, these improvements are inadequate compared to the country’s population, and a recent study showed that only seven percent of the people are satisfied with the healthcare system.

-The challenges facing the health care industry fall under three broad categories namely.
+The challenges facing the healthcare industry fall under three broad categories namely.

-Poor quality of care
+- Poor quality of care

-Rising expenditures
+- Rising expenditures

-Shortages and inefficiencies
+- Shortages and inefficiencies

 We can subdivide each category into different critical challenges.
 Poor quality of care presents the following individual challenges:

-Preventable medical errors essentially lead to an increase in avoidable mortality rates
+- Preventable medical errors essentially lead to an increase in avoidable mortality rates

-Inadequate data leads to poor reporting and a lack of transparency
+- Inadequate data leads to poor reporting and a lack of transparency

-Low or poor patient access to good doctors
+- Low or poor patient access to good doctors

-Rising expenditures present with the following individual challenges:
+Rising expenditures present the following individual challenges:

-Lack of insurance coverage
+- Lack of insurance coverage

 Shortages and inefficiencies present with the following individual challenges:

-Poor availability of healthcare staff relative to the patient population
+- Poor availability of healthcare staff relative to the patient population

-Inefficiencies in administration and management
+- Inefficiencies in administration and management

 This article discusses the top 7 areas you need to pay attention to in healthcare to provide quality care for your consumers.